 Potential trainees with qualifications not from an English institution will need to identify the equivalent level of English qualification.

 Ideally for the Fee Funded route you will typically have had at least 3 weeks work experience working with children ideally in a school setting prior to starting the course.

 For the school funded route we are looking for around 3 years work experience primarily with children but not necessarily in a school setting.

 Who finds my school placement?

 We will find your on-course school placement and is very likely to be in one of the great Bradford Schools that we work with.
-In 2016-17 with are working with a small number of schools but have partnerships with significantly more, click here.
+In 2018-19 we are working with around 35 schools.
 If you currently have links with a specific school or have a specific reason for wanting a placement at a particular school we can discuss that with you.